 Hatchets and axes are heavier, require additional skill to use and sharpen, so are discouraged.
 Even you are an expert lumberjack, the rest of the team may not be able to safely or effectively use it.

-Bring a small repair kit, with at least the following items:
+In case you bring cheap equipment, or abuse your gear, bring a small repair kit, with at least the following items:

 - Sewing kit